Usability testing questions: How to write and ask effective UX questions

 The features we test are often data-driven and highly technical.
 Because of that, we’re usually asking about a participant's understanding of the content, how they would like to adjust it, and their ability to navigate it.

-While every usability study used to take place in person, these days technological advances have made unmoderated tests a viable way to get results fast.
+While every usability study used to take place in person, these days technological advances have made unmoderated and remote usability tests a viable way to get results fast.

 The type of questions you should ask are generally similar regardless of your testing process.
 But there are a few things you should be aware of depending on the approach you choose.